THE fight for feminism in a PATRIARCHAL world

 In 2017, it was estimated that in England and Wales alone roughly 4.3 million women aged 16-59 had experienced domestic abuse.
 It is predicated that 1 in 3 women will experience rape or sexual assault in their lifetime, conversely it is estimated 1 in 71 men will experience rape or sexual assault.
 It was similarly reported last year that 91% of reported rape victims in the US were women.
 My point here is not to say that domestic abuse or sexual assaults are gendered acts solely impacting women, but to just emphasise why it is important that we place our attentions more so on supporting women in their plight for respect and ownership of their bodies.

 For many years, women’s bodies have been seen as a plaything for men to grab and grope at whenever and wherever they please.
 So much so that this has become an influence on cultural practices.
 It is estimated that over 200 million girls and women alive today have undergone female genital mutilation (FGM).
 There is no medical or health benefit of FGM.
 The procedure involves removing or damaging healthy female tissue in and around the genitalia simply to preserve virginity and marriageability.
-The vulva and clitorisis are sliced off (often with an unclean tools in an unclean environment), the female is then stitched back up, leaving only a hole to urinate and menstruate out of, in the hope that when she is eventually married, her husband will know she is a virgin.
+The vulva and clitoris are removed (often with an unclean tools in an unclean environment), the wound is stitched back up, leaving only a hole to urinate and menstruate out of, in the hope that when she is eventually married, her husband will know she is a virgin.